unam-transients/tcs/www/docs-colibriohp-services/index.md

 ----------------------------------------------------------------------->

-# COLIBRÍ/OHP
+# COLIBRI

-This is the TCS web site for the COLIBRÍ telescope at OHP.
+This is the TCS web site for the COLIBRI telescope at OHP.

 * [Operations Interface](/tcs/operations.html)
 * [Documentation](documentation.html)